Instability toward Superconducting Stripe Phase in Altermagnets with Strong Rashba Spin-Orbit Coupling: Results

 \section{Results}

 Our main results are summarized in Fig.~\ref{fig:phase_diagrams}, where the phase diagrams in the $(T,\AM)$ plane for three $\delta N$ values are presented.
 Although the case of $\delta N =0$ is not suitable for the present framework because they do not satisfy the above-mentioned energy scale (the second assumption), we also present the numerical results for $\delta N = 0$ for completeness.
 First, let us explain the overall structure of the phase diagrams within the single-$\bm{q}$ approximation (up to the zeroth order of the perturbation).
-The Cooper pair momentum of the helical phase that minimizes $F_{\mathrm{SN}}$ is denoted by $\bm{Q}$.
-There are two phase boundaries within the above calculation in each panel: one is the second-order phase boundary between the normal state and the superconducting state indicated by the blue line, and the other is the phase boundary between the two helical phases (or the BCS state and the helical phase for $\delta N = 0$) indicated by the red line.
-The latter boundary is first-order, as indicated by the dashed lines, for $\delta N \ne 0$ and terminates inside the superconducting phase, while it is either first-order (dashed line) or second-order (solid line) for $\delta N = 0$.
-The first-order transition line is determined by the comparison of the free energies $F_{\mathrm{SN}}$ between two helical phases, and on this line the Cooper pair momentum, $\bm{Q}$, discontinuously changes.
-We present the $\AM$ dependence of $\bm{Q}$, at $T=0.1\Tc$ for different values of $\delta N$ by the solid lines in Fig.~\ref{fig:AMdep_of_momentum}.
-For $\delta N=0$ case, $\Qheli$ is zero in the small $\AM$ region, and as $\AM$ increases, it exhibits the first-order transition to the helical phase with $\bm{Q}\ne 0$.
-In this case, the inversion symmetry is not broken, and the helical phases with $\bm{Q}$ and $-\bm{Q}$ are degenerate [Fig.~\ref{fig:AMdep_of_momentum}(a)], and in the figure, we choose the positive $\bm{Q}$.
-For $\delta N\ne 0$ case, $\bm{Q}$ is not zero even in the small $\AM$ region except for $\AM=0$ because of the broken inversion symmetry [Figs.~\ref{fig:AMdep_of_momentum}(b) and \ref{fig:AMdep_of_momentum}(c)].
-It also exhibits the first-order transition to larger $\bm{Q}$ with increasing $\AM$ at $T=0.1 \Tc$.
+There are two phase boundaries within the above calculation in each panel: one is the second-order phase boundary between the normal state and the superconducting state indicated by the blue line, and the other is the phase boundary between the two helical phases (or between the BCS state and the helical phase for $\delta N = 0$) indicated by the red line.
+The latter boundary is first order, as indicated by the dashed lines, for $\delta N \ne 0$ and terminates inside the superconducting phase, while it is either first order (dashed line) or second order (solid line) for $\delta N = 0$.
+The first-order transition line is determined by the comparison of the free energies $F_{\mathrm{SN}}$ between two helical phases, and on this line the Cooper pair momentum, $Q$, discontinuously changes.
+We present the $\AM$ dependence of $Q$, at $T=0.1\Tc$ for different values of $\delta N$ by the solid lines in Fig.~\ref{fig:AMdep_of_momentum}.
+For $\delta N=0$ case, $Q$ is zero in the small $\AM$ region, and as $\AM$ increases, it exhibits the first-order transition to the helical phase with $Q\ne 0$.
+In this case, the inversion symmetry is not broken, and the helical phases with $Q$ and $-Q$ are degenerate [Fig.~\ref{fig:AMdep_of_momentum}(a)], and in the figure, we choose the positive $Q$.
+For $\delta N\ne 0$ case, $Q$ is not zero even in the small $\AM$ region except for $\AM=0$ because of the broken inversion symmetry [Figs.~\ref{fig:AMdep_of_momentum}(b) and \ref{fig:AMdep_of_momentum}(c)].
+It also exhibits the first-order transition to larger $Q$ with increasing $\AM$ at $T=0.1 \Tc$.
 The first-order transition lines terminate at intermediate temperatures, above which the discontinuous changes become continuous (second-order for $\delta N = 0$ and crossover for $\delta N \neq 0$), as mentioned above.